 Parador de Toledo - Country house hotel with panoramic views (4*)

-Toledo’s Parador takes its name, ‘Hotel Conde de Orgaz’, from the famous painting by El Greco, the Burial of Count Orgaz, which is on display in the Church of Santo Tome in Toledo.
-The Parador itself offers the guest every comfort, and the warm interior makes extensive use of wood in both floors and beamed ceilings, and also of rugs, copperware and decorative tiles, recalling the Moorish influence in the area.
+Toledo’s Parador takes its name, ‘Hotel Conde de Orgaz’, from the famous painting by El Greco.
+'The Burial of Count Orgaz', is on display in the Church of Santo Tome in Toledo.
+The Parador itself offers the guest every comfort, and the warm interior makes extensive use of wood in both floors and beamed ceilings.
+Rugs, copperware and decorative tiles recall the Moorish influence in the area.

 Perhaps the highlight of any visit to this Parador is the unparalleled view of the city which can be enjoyed over a glass of wine on the hotel’s terrace.
 Alternatively take in the panorama from some of the public areas or from one of the bedrooms that benefits from city views.

 The Parador's restaurant serves a variety of delicious local and international dishes.
 You can also enjoy snacks and lighter menus throughout the day at the cafeteria.